Transmission/Communication Medium or Channel:

 Features:

-• One of the most significant technological breakthroughs in data transmission system has come into existence when the development of fiber optic cable occurred.
+• One of the most significant technological breakthroughs in data transmission systems came into existence when the development of fiber optic cable.

 • Various types of glasses and plastics can be used to make different types of optical fibers.